-Medicinal plants have been used as remedies by different cultures for centuries.
+Medicinal plant have been use as remedies by different cultures for centuries.
 And today, these types of plants are still useful for those wanting to supplement and sooth in natural ways.
 In this article, we will go over what a plant medicinal, how you can use them, and a few of the most popular plants and their benefits.

 What is a medicinal plant?